ikwzm/udmabuf/Readme.md

 The sync_offset/sync_size/sync_direction specified by ```sync_for_device``` is temporary and does not affect the ```sync_offset``` or ```sync_size``` or ```sync_direction``` device files.

 Details of manual cache management is described in the next section.

-## Configuration via the `/dev/u-dma-buf-mgr`

-Since u-dma-buf v4.0, u-dma-buf devices can be create or delete using u-dma-buf-mgr.
-See https://github.com/ikwzm/u-dma-buf-mgr for more information.

 # Coherency of data on DMA buffer and CPU cache